-3346: a reference of type <type> cannot be initialized with a value of type <type> 3360: a property definition must include at least one accessor ("get" or "set") 3361: default-indexed property conflicts with <type> 3362: <entity> cannot be used because it follows a parameter pack and cannot be deduced from the parameters of <entity> 3363: this pack expansion produced more than one expression, and a single expression is needed here 3366: an unnamed parameter pack declaration cannot be parenthesized 3367: variadic templates can be enabled only when compiling C++ 3371: a generic parameter cannot have a default 3372: a generic can only have type parameters 3373: to be used with "for each" statements, type <type> must provide nonstatic member function <entity> 3374: "for each" cannot use member <entity> because it is static 3375: in this "for each" statement, no instance of <entity> is callable with an empty argument list 3376: "for each" cannot use member function "MoveNext" because the return type is invalid 3377: a "for each" statement cannot operate on an expression of type <type> 3378: to be used with "for each" statements, type <type> must provide a non-indexed property <property> 3380: in this "for each" statement, <type> is not a valid enumerator (returned by "GetEnumerator" of <type>) 3381: expected "in" 3382: class <type> has no suitable assignment operator (after operator synthesis) 3383: <entity> is not a generic parameter 3384: <entity> is not a generic parameter of the innermost generic parameter list 3385: invalid generic constraint 3388: only "+=" and "-=" are valid for events 3391: name followed by "::typeid" must be a type name 3397: the operand of a handle dynamic_cast must be a handle to a complete class type 3400: an interior pointer cannot be cast to a native pointer 3401: explicit conversion operators can only be declared in ref and value class types 3402: explicit conversion operator cannot be virtual 3403: expression must have arithmetic or unscoped enum type 3404: expression must have arithmetic, unscoped enum, or pointer type 3405: expression must have integral or unscoped enum type 3406: expression must have integral, unscoped enum, or fixed-point type 3407: a built-in binary operator applied to a scoped enumeration requires two operands of the same type 3410: new can only be used with simple value types 3412: new cannot be used on a handle type 3416: too many array bounds 3417: too few array bounds 3418: too few arguments for <entity> 3419: too many arguments for <entity> 3421: no declaration of <entity> accepts the number of generic arguments supplied 3422: invalid delegate initializer -- must be a function 3423: invalid delegate initializer -- more than one function matches the delegate type 3424: invalid delegate initializer -- function does not match the delegate type 3425: invalid delegate initializer -- an object is needed in addition to a function 3427: invalid delegate initializer -- object is not needed for the specified function 3428: invalid delegate initializer -- object has type <type> but type <type> is expected
+3377: to be used with "for each" statements, type <type> must provide nonstatic member function <entity> 3378: "for each" cannot use member <entity> because it is static 3379: in this \"for each\" statement, no instance of %no is callable with an empty argument list 3380: "for each" cannot use member function "MoveNext" because the return type is invalid 3381: a "for each" statement cannot operate on an expression of type <type> 3382: to be used with "for each" statements, type <type> must provide a non-indexed property <property> 3384: in this "for each" statement, <entity> is not a valid enumerator (returned by "GetEnumerator" of <entity>) 3385: expected "in" 3386: class %t has no suitable assignment operator (after operator synthesis) 3387: %sq is not a generic parameter 3388: <entity> is not a generic parameter of the innermost generic parameter list 3389: invalid generic constraint 3390: invalid use of event member (only subscription, unsubscription, and invocation are allowed) 3391: invoking an event with no "raise" accessor is invalid 3392: only "+=" and "-=" are valid for events3393: typeid of a managed type is not allowed 3394: CLI typeid of a managed pointer type is not allowed 3395: name followed by \"::typeid\" must be a type name 3396: a member %sq of this type is reserved within a managed class -- destructor intended?
+3397: a member <entity> of this type is reserved within a managed class -- finalizer intended?
+3398: System::IDisposable::Dispose is missing or invalid 3399: System::Object::Finalize is missing or invalid 3400: <entity> does not override System::Object::Finalize 3401: the operand of a handle dynamic_cast must be a handle to a complete class type 3402: the operand of a tracking-reference dynamic_cast must be an lvalue of a complete class type 3403: the type in a dynamic cast to a handle or tracking reference type must refer to a complete class 3404: an interior pointer cannot be cast to a native pointer 3405: explicit conversion operators can only be declared in ref and value class types 3406: explicit conversion operator cannot be virtual 3407: expression must have arithmetic or unscoped enum type 3408: expression must have arithmetic, unscoped enum, or pointer type 3409: expression must have integral or unscoped enum type 3410: expression must have integral, unscoped enum, or fixed-point type 3411: a built-in binary operator applied to a scoped enumeration requires two operands of the same type 3412: gcnew cannot allocate an entity of type <entity> 3413: placement syntax cannot be used with gcnew 3414: new can only be used with simple value types 3415: new cannot be used on a managed class (gcnew should be used instead) 3416: new cannot be used on a handle type 3417: gcnew for a C++/CLI array must have a new initializer or an array initializer 3418: an array initializer can only be used to initialize a C++/CLI array type 3419: gcnew does not allow auto 3420: too many array bounds 3421: too few array bounds 3422: too few arguments for <entity>